strongbugman/apiman/README.md

 ## How it works

-* Provide a base class("OpenApi") to handle api specification's collection
+* Provide a base class to handle api specification's collection
-* Provide extensions to extract api specification and register http endpoints to show UI web page and specification
+* Provide extension for every web framework to extract api specification and register http endpoints to show UI web page and specification